ewsheng/ad-hom-in-dialogue/README.md

 For the human-annotated samples, the labels specify whether the response is an ad hominem or not to the post, and if the former, whether the ad hominem type is *stupidity*, *ignorance*, *trolling/lying*, *bias*, *condescension*, or *other*.
 For the classifier-labeled samples, the labels are a binary categorization of whether the response has an ad hominem(s) to the post.
 See the original paper for more category details.

 To comply with Twitter's [Terms of Service](https://developer.twitter.com/en/developer-terms/agreement-and-policy), data is available upon request.
-Please contact Emily at ewsheng at isi dot edu.
+Please contact Emily at ewsheng at gmail.

 ## Setup
 ```